matkuki/chipmunk7_demos/README.md

   * GNU/Linux: you have to either install them using your distro's package manager (APT, dpkg, ...) or install it from source.
   * Windows: Use the precompiled dynamic libraries (dll's) by just placing them next to the Nim compiled binary or put them on the system's PATH.
 It's prefered to compile them from the source, as I found some bugs in the old precompiled dll's.
 * OpenGL is probably already installed on both GNU/Linux or Windows systems.
 If you have any problems, check their websites for more information.
+* You can select either OpenGL or SDL2 as the renderer in the data module using the ```DRAW_WITH_OPENGL``` constant

 ## Notes/warnings:
 * The Chipmunk7 wrapper is slightly modified for the project and should be treated as EXPERIMENTAL.
 Do not use it in production code as it uses the non-public API, which may change at any time.
+* On my Windows Vista x64 machine, when using OpenGL for rendering the application seems to hang on startup for anywhere from 5 to 30 seconds.
+I have tested this on Ubuntu and never got this problem, so I'm assuming it's something with Windows.
+Any more information would be appreciated.